-Storing and Wrapping Cannabis Caramels
+Storing and Wrapping Marijuana Caramels

 I store my extra caramels, well wrapped, in the low humidity section of the fridge.
 They are stable at room temperature but if the temps are warm, they can get too soft.
 Also, be aware that humidity can affect caramels and make them watery, so the higher the humidity, keep them well under wraps in an airtight container.

 These candies are very giftable.
-I like to wrap the caramels individually.
+I like to wrap the marijuana caramels individually.
 You can cut small squares of waxed paper for this task, or there are a wide variety of precut waxed paper as well as cellophane candy wrappers available.
 Some are even festively printed like the ones in the photo below.
-This link will take you to Amazon’s wide assortment of candy wrappers.
+This link will take you to Amazon's wide assortment of candy wrappers.
 I personally favor waxed paper over cellophane for caramels, but both types of candy wrappers will work.

 Cannabis Caramels: Soft and Chewy Orange Marijuana Caramels